tigerfarm/arduino/Altair101/README.md

 My goal is to,
-+ Build a computer that has an [Altair 8800 clone front panel](https://www.adwaterandstir.com/product/front-panel/), similar LEDs and toggles to an Altair 8800.
++ Build a computer that has an [Altair 8800 clone front panel](https://www.adwaterandstir.com/product/front-panel/), similar LEDs and toggles to an [original Altair 8800](https://en.wikipedia.org/wiki/Altair_8800).
 + It will be built with a minimum amount of soldering as the chips, module boards, and other electronic components will be built on breadboards.
 + It will run original machine code which gives it the basic Altair 8800 functionality.